aer0ss/aerofs/docs/customer-success/organization/implementation.md

 ## Overview

 The implementation engineer is the technical point of contact for the large enterprise customer.
-When customer seat count > X (where X is somewhat TBD, and has historically been > 200 seats), an implementation engineer is typically brought in during the sales process.

-*TODO: Do a better job of introducing the implementation engineer during the onboarding process.
-All <strong>qualified opportunities</strong> should have a corresponding implementation engineer (just as they have a sales contact).*
+When an opportunity is <strong>qualified</strong>, the prospect is assigned an implementation engineer.
+This is part of the onboarding process.
+Just as all qualified opportunities have a sales contact, they have an implementation contact as well.

 It is the implementation engineer's reponsibility to work with the customer to deploy and scale the solution, as well as liason with other technical departments (support, solutions, engineering, product) when necessary.
 The implementation engineer remains the primary technical point of contact throughout the customer lifecycle.

+## Meta

+The meta responsibility of the implementation engineering is to <strong>reduce touches</strong>.
+We should strive to make our onboarding as self-servicable as possible.

 ## Success